 - Policy effective dates that cover the work period

-- Any jobsite / project name requirements (if the GC portal is strict)
+- Any jobsite or project name requirements (if the GC portal is strict)

 B) Verification checklist (what your team confirms)